Crazy-Alpaca/Web-Developer-Test/README.md

 # My Application

-A basic structure of a web application for web developers to develop upon and show off their skills.
+A basic structure of a web application for web developers to develop upon and show their skills.

-### Please DO NOT mention any Company or Individual names in code, when forking, committing, branching, developing or completing the test.
+### Please DO NOT mention any Company or Individual names in code, when forking, committing, branching, developing or completing the exercise.

 # Dependancies
 > node ^10.15.3